NeuroFan/SystolicArray/README.md

 # Note:

 The following are notes that collected during prepration of a research work done by the author of the page.
 Note all information here included in the research paper.
 The information might vary with the ones presented in the paper since this page is not kept updated.
 However, the data here might shed more light and attract more researchers to the field and hopefully use our results.
+# NOTICE: Due to paten process the information related to details of the propose solution are not revealed, yet!

-# SPICE and Behavioral simulation of systolic array equipped with ABFT
+# SPICE and Behavioral simulation of systolic array

-# Systolic Array with ABFT flavor
+# Systolic Array with in low voltage

-We need to demostrate efficacy of Algorithm Based Fault Tolerance method for achiving low-voltage (high performance) computing.
+We need to demostrate efficacy of our method for achiving low-voltage (high performance) computing.
 We propose a systolic array model with extra circuitry to detected computational errors on the fly.
 We need a platfom to simulate low-voltage operatiopn of our systolic array.
 The common digital simulation and synthesis tools lack detailed charactristics of logic cells hence we resort to perform our simulations using SPICE models.
 The flow of simulations are shown in below.
 The computer code or SPICE script of each section can be found in the repo.
 ![alt text]( https://github.com/NeuroFan/Systolic_Array_ABFT/blob/master/flow_of_simulations.png)